tkn-tub/ns3-gym/src/traffic-control/doc/queue-discs.rst

 * ``PacketsInQueue``
 * ``BytesInQueue``

-The base class QueueDisc holds the list of attached queues, classes and filter by means of three vectors accessible through attributes (InternalQueueList, QueueDiscClassList and PacketFilterList).
+The C++ base class QueueDisc holds the list of attached queues, classes and filter by means of three vectors accessible through attributes (InternalQueueList, QueueDiscClassList and PacketFilterList).

 Internal queues are implemented as (subclasses of) Queue objects.
 A Queue stores QueueItem objects, which consist of just a Ptr<Packet>.
-Since a queue disc has to store at least the destination address and the protocol number for each enqueued packet, a new class, QueueDiscItem, is derived from QueueItem to store such additional information for each packet.
+Since a queue disc has to store at least the destination address and the protocol number for each enqueued packet, a new C++ class, QueueDiscItem, is derived from QueueItem to store such additional information for each packet.
 Thus, internal queues are implemented as Queue objects storing QueueDiscItem objects.
 Also, there could be the need to store further information depending on the network layer protocol of the packet.
 For